lowrycode/coin_tower_topple/README.md

 - <a href="https://docs.python.org/3/library/sys.html" target="_blank" rel="noopener">**sys**</a> - to close the program when the user chooses 'Quit' from the Main Menu
 - <a href="https://docs.python.org/3/library/random.html" target="_blank" rel="noopener">**random**</a> - to generate random numbers and make random choices from a list
 - <a href="https://docs.python.org/3/library/pprint.html" target="_blank" rel="noopener">**pprint**</a> - to view q_values after training the AI during development (this dependency was removed before deployment)

+# Testing

+## Manual Tests

+Manual tests were carried out on the deployed version to ensure correct functionality.

+These tests included the following:

+### 1. Data Validation

+The following inputs were tested to ensure that all errors were handled correctly:
+- Empty
+- Whitespace
+- Case sensitivity
+- Integer inputs (within the accepted range and outside, including zero and negative numbers)
+- floats
+- strings of incorrect values (e.g. 'yes' rather than 'y')
+- strings of incorrect capitalisation
+- comma separated lists with less than two items
+- comma separated lists with duplicate values
+- comma separated lists unordered

 # Deployment